 Arpana Caur

-Caur was commissioned by Hiroshima Museum to execute a large work for its permanent collection on the occasion of the 50th Anniversary of the Holocaust in 1995.
-She often collaborated with Warli and Godna artists in 1999-2000.
-She was an Advisory Committee member for National Gallery of Modern Art, Lalit Kala Akademi and Sahitya Kala Parishad in 2001.
-She received the Limca Book of Records’ People of the Year award (for India) in 2014; Lifetime achievement award at the Sikh Art and Film Foundation, New York in 2010; and at the Rotary Club of Delhi in 2011.
-Her works are part of the collection of several important institutions as well as private collections in India and abroad.
+In 1995, Caur was commissioned by Hiroshima Museum to create a large work for their permanent collection on the occasion of the 50th Anniversary of the Holocaust.
+She was an Advisory Committee member for the National Gallery of Modern Art, the Lalit Kala Akademi and Sahitya Kala Parishad in 2001.
+She has received numerous awards, including the Limca Book of Records’ People of the Year award for India (2014); Lifetime Achievement award at the Sikh Art and Film Foundation (New York, 2010); and at the Rotary Club of Delhi (2011).
+As well as over 20 exhibitions, both solo and group, Caur’s works are in the collection of several important institutions and private collections in India and abroad.
+She lives and works in New Delhi.

 Works